-Each semester, the University of Maine School of Law offers several bridge courses, one-credit short courses intended to introduce students to topics, skills, and issues not normally covered in the standard curriculum.
+Every semester, the University of Maine School of Law offers several one-credit short bridge courses intended to introduce students to topics, skills, and issues not normally covered in the standard curriculum.

 This course presents a survey of the driving forces revolutionizing the practice of law, examines the impact of Facebook, Google, Amazon, and IBM Watson on legal search strategies, evaluates the growing threat from cyber terrorism, and highlights the changing employment landscape for practicing attorneys.